michaelrsweet/ttf/README.md

 TTF - TrueType/OpenType Font Library
 ====================================

-TTF is a simple C library for reading TrueType and OpenType font files.
+TTF is a simple C library for using TrueType and OpenType font files.

 Requirements